Pichaya Soontornyanakij: Television and Public Recognition

 Chef Pam has become a prominent media figure in Asia, appearing on various culinary programs, she served as a host and judge on the Thai edition of Top Chef Judge.
-Chef Pam has also been featured as a judge on the Thai adaptation of Iron Chef, broadcast on Channel 7 HD.
+Chef Pam has also been featured as a judge on the Thai adaptation of Iron Chef Thailand, broadcast on Channel 7.

-In addition, she appeared as a judge on Bid Coin Chef, a weekly cooking reality show broadcast on Channel 7 HD, which features chefs from across Thailand, including contestants from MasterChef Thailand, Top Chef Thailand, and Iron Chef Thailand.
+In addition, she appeared as a judge on Bid Coin Chef, a weekly cooking reality show broadcast on Channel 7 HD, which features chefs from across Thailand, including contestants from MasterChef Thailand, Top Chef Thailand, Hell's Kitchen Thailand Season 2, and Iron Chef Thailand.

 Chef Pam has also contributed to culinary media and education platforms, she hosted a masterclass on Gronda, teaching “Six Ways to Use Asian Dried Ingredients.”
-On Netflix, she has been featured in Chefs Uncut, a documentary series exploring the lives and culinary journeys of six chefs from Southeast Asia, and in Restaurant Wars, a competitive series highlighting Thailand’s top street food vendors under the mentorship of professional chefs.
+On Netflix, she has been featured in Chefs Uncut, a documentary series exploring the lives and culinary journeys of six chefs from Southeast Asia, and in The Restaurant War Thailand, a competitive series highlighting Thailand’s top street food vendors under the mentorship of professional chefs.
 She also made her appearance as a guest judge on The World Cook, a global competitive cooking show featuring 16 chefs from around the world, and joined the judging panel of The Maverick Academy, a regional reality program for aspiring culinary professionals across Asia.